-“A is never easy”.
-Unfortunately these five words have been reduced to nothing more than a platitude when considering the emotional, financial, and physical strain people experience when going through a divorce.
+“A divorce is never easy”.
+Unfortunately, these five words have been reduced to nothing more than a platitude when considering the emotional, financial, and physical strain people experience when going through a divorce.
 The fact is that a divorce is a very taxing and traumatic experience for all persons involved.

 1. Failure to produce accurate financial information

 The article I referred to above pointed out that finances play a very big role in divorce matters.
 I am sure that most people have heard the saying that possession is nine-tenths of the law.
 Sadly, when dealing with emotional issues, rational thoughts often go out the window and possession often becomes nine-tenths of the problem.

 For this reason, I have seen many parties to a marriage trying to hide and/or dispose of assets when preparing for a divorce.
 This is especially true when it comes to pension funds which are generally one of the highest valued assets to divide in the estate.